carltonnorthern/nicknames/README.md

 # Nicknames

-A hand-curated CSV file containing English given names (first names) and their associated nicknames.

-There are Python, SQL, Java, Perl, and R parsers provided for convenience.
+A hand-curated CSV file ([names.csv](./names.csv)) containing English given names (first names) and their associated nicknames.
+There are Python and SQL bindings provided for convenience.

-This is a relatively large list with roughly 1100 canonical names.
-Any help from people to clean this list up and add to it is greatly appreciated.
+This currently contains roughly 1100 canonical names.
+Any help from people to clean or add to it is greatly appreciated.
-The first name in a line is the canonical name, and the rest are nicknames for that name.
+We store the names in [semantic triplets](https://en.wikipedia.org/wiki/Semantic_triple) of (name1, relationship, name2), for example
+`("alexander", "has_nickname", "alex")` or `("alexander", "is_translation_of:en-sp", "alejandro")`.
+As of July 2025, we only store the `has_nickname` relationship, but if you want to add more relationships, please open a pull request (or file an issue first if it is a lot of work to confirm that you are heading in the right direction).

 This lookup file was initially created by mining this [genealogy page](https://www.caagri.org/nicknames.html) from the